How Do I Amend or Revoke My Will in WA?

 In order to avoid legal challenges, it’s best to fully revoke the prior will upon executing the new will.
 There are two principal ways to revoke a will.
 The first is to draft a new will, which technically supplants the prior will.
 To avoid any confusion, the new will should explicitly state that it is meant to revoke any prior will, as opposed to merely amending a prior will.

 The second way to revoke a will is to physically destroy the will, and any copies, by whatever means necessary.
 Burning, tearing, shredding, ripping out the signature, etc., are all appropriate means of destroying and therefore revoking a will.
 Note that you cannot simply tear out one provision of the will; destroying the will revokes the entire will.
 Revoking a will also revokes any codicils to that will.
 The destruction must be intentional to effectively revoke the will; accidentally burning or ruining the will is not a legal revocation.

-Call Vancouver Attorney John Lutgens for Help Planning Your Estate in Oregon or Washington State
+Call Vancouver Attorney John Lutgens for Help Planning Your Estate in Washington State

-For assistance with estate planning in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact the trusted Vancouver estate planning and asset protection lawyer John Lutgens for a no-cost consultation at 360-693-2119.
+For assistance with estate planning in Vancouver, or elsewhere throughout Washington, contact the trusted Vancouver estate planning and asset protection lawyer John Lutgens for a no-cost consultation at 360-693-2119.